Here you can find information about licence applications, appointments of management board members and cross-border activities within the EEA .

 Consumer guide: What should you do if you have a life insurance policy or pension from the UK?

-Further information can be found on the European Commission Website in the section about Getting ready for the end of the transition period.
+Further information can be found on the European Commission Website.